eddelbuettel/duckdb-mlpack/README.md

 ```

 A second and third example support, respectively, (regularized) linear regression with prediction
 and (regularized) logistic regression with prediction.
+A fourth example adds random forests, and a
+fifth example provides (unsupervised) kmeans clustering.

 ## Installation